 While serving at the vaccine site, Rafael met a 63 year old man who had never been vaccinated before.
 Like Rafael, he was born in Mexico and they immediately connected through their common nationality.
 He shared with Rafael that this was his first time getting vaccinated and he was motivated to get the shot because he had lost someone close to him to COVID-19.
 “I could see the struggle and the pain he was in and I believe having someone there he felt comfortable sharing his story with made a huge difference.”
 Rafael worked with several people at the site who were nervous or scared for many reasons, including being reported for being undocumented or general fear and misunderstanding surrounding the vaccine.
 “My job was to also reassure them.
 We needed to make sure they came back for their second shot.”
 One woman he scheduled broke down in tears.
 “She expressed to me how relieved she was because now she would be able to see her family for the first time in over a year.”

-Since volunteering at the vaccine site, Rafael has dedicated his time as a Corps Member towards pursuing food justice in the Denver community through his placement with Denver Urban Gardens (DUG).
+Since volunteering at the vaccine site, Rafael has dedicated his time as a Corps Member towards pursuing food justice in Colorado through his placement with Denver Urban Gardens (DUG).
 “I’ve seen the positive impact of people addressing food insecurity by building their own urban gardens and ensuring that nutritious food gets to the hands of those who need it the most,” said Rafael.

-Rafael continues to strengthen his connection to the Jewish community and his values through Serve the Moment.
+Rafael continues to strengthen his connection to the Jewish community and his values through the Service Corps.
 “My work as a Corps Member has opened my eyes to many things that define what a community is.
 I’ve not only become closer to my community members but I’ve also learned how powerful service is in making a positive impact in the lives of everyone here in Denver.”

 Rafael Levy is originally from Mexico City and moved to the U.S. seven years ago.
 He is currently a student at CU Denver and manages a coffee shop.
 He is passionate about serving his community and is eager to use his time to learn and uplift those around him.